 Moisture Removal Capacity

-Moisture removal capacity is one of the most important specs to check, and it’s usually listed in pints per day, typically ranging from 32 to 80 pints.
+Moisture removal capacity is one of the most important specs to check, and it’s usually listed in pints per day, typically ranging from 32 to 80 pints or more for large-room models.
 You should match that number to how damp your space gets.
-A 32-pint unit can handle lighter moisture, while an 80-pint model works better when humidity runs high or conditions stay stubborn.
+A 32-pint unit can handle lighter moisture, while a 50, 70, 80, or 90-pint model works better when humidity runs high or conditions stay stubborn.
 Temperature and relative humidity also affect how hard the dehumidifier must work, so pick one that fits your local climate.
 If you want less upkeep, look for continuous drainage, which lets the unit run without constant tank emptying.
 Adjustable settings help you fine-tune performance, so you can control moisture levels more precisely and keep comfort where you want it.

 Coverage Area Match